|

 However, the Nuremberg trials brought to light massive evidence of the awful nature of the Nazi regime in Germany.
 That three of the accused in the trial of major war criminals were nonetheless acquitted, and others sentenced to imprisonment for as little as ten years, suggests that the trials were not “kangaroo courts” but were an honest attempt at justice.
 Perhaps the Nuremberg proceedings are best regarded as an exercise in natural law.
 Murder is not a crime because the law makes it so; it is a crime because it shocks the conscience.
 The same could be said, millions of times over, of the acts of those convicted in Nuremberg.

 The Tokyo war crimes trials have been compared unfavorably with the Nuremberg proceedings.
 Whereas the Nuremberg convictions were supported by numerous eyewitnesses and masses of documentary evidence, the Japanese had time to destroy most of their incriminating records after the Emperor's surrender broadcast and before the occupation of Japan.
 The greater distance of Tokyo from the western powers meant that it was more difficult to bring in western eyewitnesses, such as repatriated prisoners of war.
 As a result, the Far Eastern tribunals accepted affidavits which were difficult for the defendants to challenge and which would likely not have been accepted into evidence in a regular British or American criminal court.
 The Nuremberg prosecutors included in their ranks some of the most brilliant legal minds of their generation, who were careful to establish the individual responsibility of each defendant for the acts with which he was charged.
 The Tokyo chief prosecutor has been characterized, perhaps unfairly, as a political appointee largely unqualified for the responsibility given him who showed up in court drunk on more than one occasion.
-Many of the major Japanese war criminals were convicted for the acts of subordinates, such as Tsuji Masanobu — or for the decisions of the Emperor.
+Many of the major Japanese war criminals appear to have been convicted for the acts of subordinates, such as Tsuji Masanobu — or for the decisions of the Emperor.

 Unlike Germany, which was being overrun at the time of her surrender, and whose surrender was truly unconditional, Japan was not occupied until some time after the cease-fire, and the surrender was arguably not unconditional.
 The guarantees given by the Allies regarding the Emperor were an expediency without which the Japanese military might never have been persuaded to submit, but they also led to a situation in which the Tokyo war crimes trials seemed fatally flawed from the start.
 It was impossible to conduct a thorough examination of Japanese leaders as long as the Imperial Family was off-limits.